Kensukeken/Kensukeken/README.md

 ### Hi there 👋

 My passion for Tex knows no bounds, and I'm always happy to lend my expertise to anyone who needs it.
-As for C#, Python and JavaScript, I'm still a beginner, but I'm determined to master these languages and create amazing applications.
+As for C++, Python and JavaScript, I'm still a beginner, but I'm determined to master these languages and create amazing applications.
 I'm also currently learning java at school and finding it to be a fascinating subject.

 ### Projects